 We certainly don’t have a lack of Americans amidst the city, which means I don’t doubt that our city is crawling with football skills.
 If you’ve played competitive football before why not take your chances playing in the GFL (German Football League) with the Düsseldorf Panthers.

-If you’re looking for something a little more local, try out for the AFC Dusseldorf Bulldozer’s team, they have a men’s team, boys team and a flag football team.
+If you’re looking for something a little more local, try out for the AFC Dusseldorf Bulldozer’s team, they have a men’s team, boys team, and a flag football team.
+Actually, the Bulldozer boys team is modeled after American high school football, so if you miss American structures and the high school mentality, give the Bulldozer U16 a try!

 There’s the Fortuna Duesseldorf team, but if you haven’t figured it out by now, there is healthy competition in Germany when it comes to fußball.
 If you think you have what it takes, go for it!